1. Splitting bagels can be dangerous to your hand.

-2. Forgotten Kitchen Spills are a Hazard Zone
+2. Forgotten kitchen spills are a hazard.

 The easy solution is to wipe up any kitchen spills immediately after they happen.
 But who hasn't dealt with a pot boiling over while a hot cooking liquid is sloshing out of the casserole that is being removed from the oven?
-Keep a stack of dishrags nearby and toss one over the danger zone for a visual reminder — and clean it up once order's been restored.
+Keep a stack of dishrags nearby and toss one over the danger zone as a visual reminder — and clean it up once order's been restored.

-Store sharp objects, like kitchen shears, steak knives and metal skewers, with the offending ends pointing downward in dishwasher utensil bins and on the countertop — in plain sight — until they're ready to be washed.
+Store sharp objects, like kitchen shears, steak knives and metal skewers with the offending ends pointing downward in dishwasher utensil bins and on the countertop — in plain sight — until they're ready to be washed.
 Plug too-big grates with a kitchen sponge that's been trimmed down to size to keep objects from poking through.